3rd Street Artists

 No chairs or obstacles of any kind are permitted outside the designated booth space.

-Booth setup is required the day before the show starts.
+Booth set-up is required the day before the show starts.
 On Thursday, between the hours of 8 a.m. and 6 p.m. registration and booth set up takes place.
 You must register in person prior to setting up your booth.
 Loading and unloading is permitted in close proximity to booth locations.
-If your booth is located on Magnolia, We ask that after you unload your vehicle, you proceed to parking and return on foot to continue booth set-up.
+If your booth is located on Magnolia, we ask that after you unload your vehicle, you proceed to parking and return on foot to continue booth set-up.

 On Friday morning all artists must have their booths ready for the street jury and open for business by 9 am.
 Vehicles may not enter Magnolia after 8:30 a.m. show days.

 Cancellations must be submitted in writing.
 Cancellations submitted in writing before August 1 will be refunded less a $75 cancellation/handling fee.
-No refunds of any kind will be made after August 1, including exhibitors who are “no-shows”.
+No refunds of any kind will be made after August 1, including artists who are “no-shows”.
 The booth fee is for rental of exhibit space by the applicant ONLY and is not transferable to another artist.
 If the registered artist cannot participate, control of booth space reverts back to the Art Show and refunds are made per the above stated policy.
 Refunds are not made if inclement weather is experienced during the course of the show.